ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/settings/time-series-settings.markdown

 1. **Time Series Raw Data**
-   The raw data collected by time series of the selected collection.
+   The raw data collected in time series of the selected collection.

 2. **Rollup Time Series for Raw Data**
    The `ByMinute` rollup policy aggregates raw data from time series